MAHESHBANDUNI/TaxConsultor/readme.txt

-﻿This is a website development project with the title "Online Consultor".
-This website is made using HTML & CSS.
-Here there is a index.html file which will be run on web browser in order to see the built website.
+﻿This is a website development project with the title "Tax Consultor".
+This website is made using HTML & CSS